Cheese is known as a keto-friendly food category but there are exceptions. Find out whether feta cheese is low in carbs or not.

 It is not as easy to overeat feta cheese as certain other foods because it is relatively filling.
 That being said, the tips above can still be useful.

-Other cheese options on keto
+Feta cheese substitutes on keto

 As mentioned, cheese is a relatively good food category when it comes to staying in ketosis.
 There are even a variety of other types that are better than feta cheese in this area.